Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Toy experiment details

 \subsection{Additional Results of Toy Experiments}

-Figure~\ref{app:toy_42}, \ref{app:toy_43}, and \ref{app:toy_2026} report gradient-variance curves and corresponding state-visitation heatmaps for different OPD estimators ($\gamma \in \{0.0, 0.25, 0.5, 0.75, 1.0\}$) across three random seeds.
+Figures~\ref{app:toy_42}, \ref{app:toy_43}, and \ref{app:toy_2026} report gradient-variance curves and corresponding state-visitation heatmaps for different OPD estimators ($\gamma \in \{0.0, 0.25, 0.5, 0.75, 1.0\}$) across three random seeds.
 Although the exact magnitudes vary by seed, the qualitative pattern is consistent.
 All settings exhibit large variance spikes during early optimization, and larger $\gamma$ typically remains at a higher variance level later in training.
 In several runs, the variance under $\gamma=0.75$ or $\gamma=1.0$ stays one to several orders of magnitude above that of smaller $\gamma$ values.
 Across runs, token-level OPD ($\gamma=0$) consistently learns trajectories that move toward the target states for both tasks.
 Intermediate values of $\gamma$ remain qualitatively similar but become more diffuse.
-When $\gamma$ approaches the sequence-level case ($\gamma=1.0$), the learned trajectories often deviate from the desired direction and stabilize around suboptimal regions of the state space.
+When $\gamma$ approaches the sequence-level case ($\gamma=1.0$), the learned trajectories often deviate from the desired direction and stabilize around sub-optimal regions.